 Intervention #3: Continuous Fetal Monitoring

-While no studies have directly linked routine continuous electronic fetal monitoring (EFM) with breastfeeding problems, continuous EFM does increase the risk of instrumental delivery and caesarean birth, both of which can directly impact breastfeeding.
+While no studies have directly linked routine continuous electronic fetal monitoring (EFM) with breastfeeding problems, continuous EFM does increase the risk of instrumental delivery and c-section.
+Both of these things can directly impact breastfeeding.

 Intervention #4: IV Fluids

 When a mother is overloaded with IV fluids as she labours, her whole body swells, including her breasts.

 These full, swollen breasts can make it very difficult for a baby to latch and remove milk effectively.

 Techniques like a reclining position and reverse pressure softening can be effective at getting baby to breastfeed while the mother’s fluid balance is restored over the days after birth.

 Another drawback — some babies are born with excess fluid, too.
 As they shed this fluid in the first day or so, it can look like excessive weight loss.